aio-libs/aiohttp/docs/web_reference.rst

                           specification the cookie
                           conforms.
 (Optional, *version=1* by default)

+      .. versionadded:: 3.7

+      :param str samesite: Asserts that a cookie must not be sent with cross-origin requests, providing some protection
+                           against cross-site request forgery attacks.
+                           Generally the value should be one of: ``None``, ``Lax`` or ``Strict``.

       .. warning::

          In HTTP version 1.1, ``expires`` was deprecated and replaced with